joshyeram/ender4Conversion/README.md

 ## Marlin Conversion ##
 I was still rocking the old frame with v rollers and the huge frame.
 I had tmc 2209 stepper motors for silent operation and sensorless homing.
+- hbot
+- tmc 2209
+- sensorless homing on x and y
+- probe on z

 ## Klipper ##
 I kinda got over the size of the printer and decided to make a new one with linear rails and such.
-I will upload more files as I go but im still tweaking a lot.
-Hopefully I can get to an endgame soon.
+I will upload more files as I go but I'm still tweaking a lot.
+Hopefully, I can get to an endgame soon.
+- hbot
+- tmc 2209
+- sensorless homing on x and y
+- probe on z
+- custom homing sequence using Klipper documentation and tips